kubedb/website/content/docs/v2025.3.24/guides/proxysql/clustering/overview/index.md

 - Read and write through any cluster node
 - Cluster failover recovery
 - Enhanced in performance than standalone proxy server
-- Load balance in ProxySQL end
+- Load balance in the ProxySQL end

 ## Next Steps